 How to sing like Chris Cornell

 Releasing your registers as you ascend allows you to keep a connected and ‘zipped’ vocal chord coordination that sails way up into your high range with all the power you associate with ‘chest voice’, but without any of the tension or strain you’re currently experiencing.
 This register release allows you to sing in the mix coordination and build a truly powerful and extensive vocal range.

-If you want to learn how to sing like Chris Cornell, releasing from your Chest Voice into your MIDDLE voice is absolutely paramount.
+If you want to learn how to sing like Chris Cornell, releasing from your Chest Voice into your MIX voice is absolutely paramount – there’s a reason that Chris Cornell’s voice doesn’t just flip up into falsetto when he sings high songs like Jesus Christ Pose or Cochise – a blend of frequencies between chest and head voice.
 It’s important to understand how your vocal chords come together to create ‘chest voice’ and ‘head voice’ first, and secondly you need to learn how to connect and bridge the two by using what is commonly called Middle or Mix Voice.

 #2 – Learn the right vowels

 #3 Tune your vowels

 Even with these special singing vowels, you’re likely to run into trouble with voice breaks here and there – that’s why it’s SO important to tune your vowels as you ascend in range.
 Basically, everyone’s vowels require a different character, or different ‘width’ as you ascend in range, due to physical differences in the vocal tract, vocal mechanism and of course – level of vocal technique.
 Tuning your vowels does require consonant practice, patience and perseverance, but it’s a simple concept at heart and really is the cornerstone of any POWERFUL singing approach.

 #4 Learn how to sing consonants sounds correctly